That's really up to your comfort level. Last year we sent out a newsletter that shared some basics.

 You are responsible for your own camping supplies, including food and water.
 Fridieoutdoors.com is a BIPOC site that provides great information to help prepare, whether you are new to camping or a seasoned camper.

-In general, think about what you value most for your comfort at home and consider ways to scale that down into a backpack or two.
+Other than the very basics (tent and sleeping bag,) think about what you value most for your comfort at home and consider ways to scale that down into a backpack or two.
 Whatever you pack, don't forget the mosquito repellant.
 We've had lots of rain this year and those buggers are gonna be hungry for sweet people.

 Driving is the best option to get to Oxbow Regional Park.
 We encourage carpools.
 We will have parking passes at check-in.
 Once you enter the park, look for our signs to Eagle Shelter, Group Camp 1.
 Click this link for directions to the park.